 Incredibly refreshing and a perfect palate cleanser when attempting to take on a humongous burger.
 Beats a 7up for sure.

 Thick shakes.
 What’s not to like if you’re a thick shake person.
 Though the cheap tin cherries you’d probably be better off flicking under the table.

 - YES/ NO

-NOTE: It's a popular though small venue with limited seating and cramped space, so be prepared to be put on a waiting list (they don't take bookings) before squeezing in snugly!
+Be advised, however, that this is a popular though small venue.
+With limited seating and cramped space, be prepared to be put on a waiting list (they don't take bookings) before squeezing in snugly.

 Be the first to leave a review.